htried/opioid-journalism/README.md

 <br><br>

 <img src="html/img/gaya_gupta.jpg" width="300"><br>
-Gaya Gupta is a Junior at Brown concentrating in computer science and English.
+Gaya Gupta is a junior at Brown University concentrating in computer science and English.
 She writes for The College Hill Independent and hopes to pursue a career melding reporting and data science as a member of an investigative reporting team.
 <br><br>

 <img src="html/img/lucas_fried.jpg" width="300"><br>